moby/moby/libnetwork/docs/design.md

  * `Driver.CreateEndpoint`

-This method is passed an interface `EndpointInfo`, with methods `Interfaces` and `AddInterface`.
+This method is passed an interface `EndpointInfo`, with methods `Interface` and `AddInterface`.

-If the slice returned by `Interfaces` is non-empty, the driver is expected to make use of the interface information therein (e.g., treating the address or addresses as statically supplied), and must return an error if it cannot.
-If the slice is empty, the driver should allocate zero or more _fresh_ interfaces, and use `AddInterface` to record them; or return an error if it cannot.
+If the value returned by `Interface` is non-nil, the driver is expected to make use of the interface information therein (e.g., treating the address or addresses as statically supplied), and must return an error if it cannot.
+If the value is `nil`, the driver should allocate exactly one _fresh_ interface, and use `AddInterface` to record them; or return an error if it cannot.

-It is forbidden to use `AddInterface` if `Interfaces` is non-empty.
+It is forbidden to use `AddInterface` if `Interface` is non-nil.

 ## Implementations